 Appeals from a Superior Court Judge's decision must be filed within 30 days of entry of the final judgment.

-The process for requesting a copy of the recorded record of a hearing may be found at Requesting a Copy of your Hearing.
+The process for requesting a copy of the recorded record of a hearing may be found at Requesting a Copy of Your Hearing.

-Appeals from a Commissioner's decision which is reviewable by a Superior Court Judge is called a Revision.
+Appeals from a Commissioner's decision which is reviewable by a Superior Court Judge is called a revision.
 Revision rules can be found at RCW 2.24.050.

 Revisions from a Supeior Court Commissioner's decision must be filed within 10 days of entry of the final judgment.
-An ruling on a motion for revision may also be appealed using the regular appellate rules.
+A ruling on a motion for revision may also be appealed using the regular appellate rules.

 Appeals from lower courts to the Superior Court

-The Superior Court serves as the appeals court for the county courts of Limited Jurisdiction (District Court and the various Municipal Courts.)
+The Superior Court serves as the appeals court for the county Courts of Limited Jurisdiction (District Court and the various Municipal Courts.)
 You can find information on the process for those cases from the District Court Appellate Rules section of the AOC website which can be found at the link below: